josephsl/wintenApps/readme.md

 * For some combo boxes and radio buttons, NVDA will no longer fail to recognize labels and/or announce value changes.
 * Audio Volume progress bar beeps are no longer heard in Version 1803 and later.
 * More messages about Windows Update status are announced, especially if Windows Update encounters errors.
+* NVDA will no longer appear to do nothing or play error tones if using object navigation commands under some circumstances.

 ## Skype